 It’s a life’s work to look evil in the eye and make it blink, without first succumbing to the overwhelming need to fall apart and scurry for cover.
 In my case, it certainly does not help when your chicken hating neighbor is every bit of 6′ 6″, and them some, and looks like he could still hold his own on the college basketball court.
 He has no doubt held off countless opponents from an uncontested spot beneath the basket.
 I would not like to be on the receiving end of a slashing and blindsided elbow.
 To say the least, my neighbor is a rather intimidating fellow, and his body language and practiced glare would make a snarling badger turn inside out and pass himself in panicked flight.
 Like all petty enforcers and sadistic bone breakers, he is used to getting what he wants, or destroying and discarding of what he does not.
 He has made it clear that he does not wish us to have the pleasure of our poultry.
 They will be gone, of that he is sure.
 In his mind, there must be an angle from which to triangulate, and an actionable course to pursue by whatever means possible.

 Still, I must stand my ground in the face of the onslaught.
 Farms and farming are suffering under a withering and unconscionable attack in this country, every day, from every direction imaginable.
 Big business and big government collude and conspire against us, with malice afore thought.
 Little government works overtime to impress their corrupt handlers, with some special attention for anyone who points out their dirty workings.
 Urban and suburban values collide with escalating force as the job market and the economy implodes, leaving the common person to pick up the crumbs from their festering carcasses.
 You would like to raise and sell some poultry from your own property, you say?
 Well, we don’t think so!
 And by the way, it is now illegal for your own children to labor on the family farm.
-Can you hear the screams of the founding fathers as they claw to escape from their earthly graves?
+Hence, to sell a farm is as easy as to sell a home anywhere in Jacksonville.
+Avail the opportunity at earliest.

 We let it get this bad because we never saw it coming.
 A good person cannot think through the mind of a plotting and scheming beast.
 For example, we simply cannot originate the concepts of flouridated and toxic waters being promulgated to wash down chemically saturated non food, while at the same time making it illegal to have a home garden as they dream up new ways to criminalize the art of self-sufficiency.